Tips for taking great photos of jewelry

 Imaging software, even inexpensive software like Photoshop Elements can make handmade jewelry photography much easier.
 It may seem like it would be faster to use an image exactly as it was shot.
 But in reality, it is difficult to get your handmade earrings and handmade bracelets to look exactly how you would like them to appear.
 Imaging software allows you to crop an image, re-size it, adjust the exposure, remove the background, and even sharpen the images.
 I especially like the auto-enhance for just the right color balance.
 Experiment with angles and compositions: Try different angles and compositions to showcase the jewelry’s unique features.
 Capture close-up shots of individual pieces as well as wider shots to show the overall design

 Post-processing can enhance the colors and details of your jewelry photos.
 Use photo editing software to adjust brightness, contrast, and sharpness.
 Be careful not to over-edit, as it can make the jewelry appear unrealistic.
-We having been taking our own handmade jewelry photos for many years and just as it is with making our handmade earrings and handmade bracelets, it does get easier with time.
+We have been taking pictures of our own handmade jewelry for many years and just as it is with making our handmade earrings and handmade bracelets, it does get easier with time.
 I hope these suggestions help you to take great photos of your unique handcrafted jewelry.